Benaroya Research Institute Team

 Carla Greenbaum, MD

-Dr. Greenbaum joined the Benaroya Research Institute (BRI) in 2000, where she is a Member and serves as Director of the Diabetes Research Program and the BRI Clinical Research Center.
-Dr. Greenbaum serves on the Board of Directors for BRI and is a member of the BRI Institutional Review Board, which provides oversight for clinical studies.
-She currently serves as Chair of Type 1 Diabetes TrialNet
+Dr. Greenbaum joined the Benaroya Research Institute (BRI) in 2000, where she is a Member and serves as Director of the Diabetes Program and the BRI Center for Interventional Immunology.
+Carla served as Chair of TrialNet for six years and is currently Director of the TrialNet Clinical Hub.

 Sandra Lord, MD